10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Close up shot of Église Notre-Dame de l’Assomption’s tower

-You should also notice the altar in the middle of the choir.
-Believe it or not, the altar is actually older than the church!
-It is a historical item, a sarcophagus, dating back to the 5th century
+You should also take note of the altar in the middle of the choir.
+Surprisingly, the altar is actually older than the church!
+It’s a historical item, a sarcophagus, dating back to the 5th century.
+The altar of Église Notre-Dame de l’Assomption is also a work of art.
+When you visit, come close to the altar, and you’ll notice its bas-relief sculpture.
+It depicts Moses crossing the Red Sea.

 swipe the 360° image below to see more views

-Église Notre-Dame de l’Assomption is only one of the heritage sites in the village.
-There are more (we’ll discuss the others later), and they are a reason to visit Moustiers-Sainte-Marie.
+Église Notre-Dame de l’Assomption is just one of the heritage sites in the village.
+There are more, and we’ll discuss them later.

 Moustiers Sainte Marie France - Chapelle Notre-Dame-de-Beauvoir